stamhoofd/stamhoofd/README.md

 Inside a services directory, run `yarn serve` to start a development server with hot reloading.
 Use `yarn build` to compile to the `dist/` folder.

-*Hot reloading sometimes stops working in Safari and iOS.
-Restarting the server, clearing caches and closing the tab might solve the problems.*
+### Linting and formatting

+We recommend to use VSCode.
+Please install the ESLint and Vetur extension.
+Prettier is optional, but recommended (disabled for Javascript, TypeScript and Vue files).
+ESLint is used as a formatter for JavaScript, TypeScript and Vue files.
+Prettier and ESLint do not work well together, so make sure you disable Prettier for these file types (these settings are already configured in the VSCode workspace settings).

+If you do not install the ESLint extension, you won't see linting errors during development.
+This will make it harder and annoying to develop changes because you'll get lots of warnings and errors when you try to run the code.

 ### Configuration with Vue CLI

 Configuration and development dependencies are managed by Vue CLI.
 Please refer to the [Configuration Reference](https://cli.vuejs.org/config/#global-cli-config).
 This makes the setup a bit easier, and we can always decide to move away from Vue CLI in the future.

 ### Single file components

 Single file components are used.
 These group the HTML, TypeScript/JavaScript and SCSS related to the same Vue component in a single file.
 [Check the official documentation](https://vuejs.org/v2/guide/single-file-components.html).

-* `src/shared/components/**/*.vue`: Components used by multiple services
+-   `src/shared/components/**/*.vue`: Components used by multiple services
-* `src/{service-name}/components/**/*.vue`: Components used by a single service
+-   `src/{service-name}/components/**/*.vue`: Components used by a single service
-* `src/{service-name}/App.vue`: Root vue component that is mounted to the #app element by main.ts
+-   `src/{service-name}/App.vue`: Root vue component that is mounted to the #app element by main.ts

 ### Styling with SCSS

 You can add styles on multiple places, but be careful where:

-* `scss/`
+-   `scss/`
-    * Variables
+    -   Variables
-    * Styling used in multiple components
+    -   Styling used in multiple components
-    * Reused styles that have dedicated components
+    -   Reused styles that have dedicated components
-* `src/shared/components/`
+-   `src/shared/components/`
-    * Styles of a shared component, not used outside the component
+    -   Styles of a shared component, not used outside the component
-* `src/{service-name}/components/`
+-   `src/{service-name}/components/`
-    * Styles of a local component, not used outside the component
+    -   Styles of a local component, not used outside the component
-    * Global styles specific to the service
+    -   Global styles specific to the service
-    * Local margins and paddings (try to keep too specific margin and paddings out of shared styles)
+    -   Local margins and paddings (try to keep too specific margin and paddings out of shared styles)
-* `src/{service-name}/App.vue`
+-   `src/{service-name}/App.vue`
-    * Inserting the used styles from the shared scss folders
+    -   Inserting the used styles from the shared scss folders
-    * Global styles specific to the service
+    -   Global styles specific to the service

 [SASS modules (@use)](https://sass-lang.com/documentation/at-rules/use) are used over imports, since imports will get removed from SASS in the future.